-As of December 31, 2021, we had 134 employees, with 47 of our employees working in our corporate office located in Atlanta, Georgia.
-Our remaining employees work in regional and/or local property management offices primarily located in our seven major markets.
+As of December 31, 2022, we had 149 employees, with approximately one-third of our employees working in our corporate office located in Atlanta, Georgia.
+Our remaining employees work in local management offices located in each of the office markets we serve.
 These employees are involved in acquiring, developing, redeveloping, leasing, and managing our portfolio of properties.
-We outsource various functions where cost efficiencies can be achieved, such as certain areas of information technology, construction, building engineering, and leasing.
-Approximately 66% of our workforce is salaried, with the remaining 34% compensated on an hourly basis.
+We outsource various functions where cost efficiencies can be achieved, such as certain areas of information technology, construction, building engineering, security, housekeeping, and leasing.
+Approximately two-thirds of our workforce is salaried, with the remainder compensated on an hourly basis.